-Description The subject property comprises a two storey detached modern villa.
-Accommodation Ground Floor: Entrance Vestibule, Internal Hallway, Living Room, Family/Dining Area open plan to Kitchen, Utility Room and WC compartment First Floor: Landing, Bedroom 1 with En Suite Shower Room, Bedroom 2 with En Suite Shower Room, 3 further Bedrooms and Bathroom Gross internal floor area (m2) 214 approx Neighbourhood and location The subjects are located in a modern residential development within the Currie area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
-All local facilities and amenities can be found nearby.
-Age 2016 Weather Dry and sunny Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The subjects comprise a detached bungalow.
+Accommodation Entrance Vestibule, Hallway, Two Living Rooms, Kitchen, Two Bedrooms and Bathroom with WC.
+Gross internal floor area (m2) 82 or thereby Neighbourhood and location The subjects are situated within an established residential area of similar style properties lying to the south west of Edinburgh city centre and convenient for all local amenities.
+Age 1935 or thereby Weather Dry and sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks Chimney stacks Roofing including roof space appropriate. appropriate.
+Masonry chimney stacks present.
+Sloping roofs were visually inspected with the aid of appropriate.
+Masonry chimney stacks present.
+Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a appropriate.
+Masonry chimney stacks present.
+Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as